ssrwpo/ssr/README.md

   appCursors,
   // Optional: A function that returns the content of your robots.txt robotsTxt,
-  // Optional: A function that returns the content of your sitemaps.xml sitemapXml,
+  // Optional: A function that returns the content of your sitemap.xml sitemapXml,
+  // Optional: A function that return the content of you humans.txt humansTxt,
   // Optional: An object with keys on URL with query parameters urlQueryParameters,
   // Optional: An object with keys on route solver webhooks,
   // Optional: An i18n config for server side i18n,
-  // Optional: A platform transformer (see hereafter), a default transformer is provided platformTransformers,
 });
 logger.info('Router started');
 ```